EvansMatthew97/every-second/README.md

 ## class Fwigger
 A simple class for parsing templates.

-### public function simpleParse($html, $context) : string
+### public function parse($html, $context) : string
-Parses template variables into their values defined in the context.
+Parses PHP template variables into their values defined in the context.

 #### $html : string
 The template HTML to be parsed.